serverless/serverless/CONTRIBUTING.md

 1. Write a deprecation log with help of `serverless._logDeprecation` util.

 Log should be written only if deprecated functionality is used.
-If functionality is part of internal plugin then deprecation log should be written at plugin initialization ([example](https://github.com/serverless/serverless/blob/03859c04720f9071d0590b5d0ad1fa0e2c6770b3/lib/plugins/aws/package/compile/events/cloudFront/index.js#L198-L224)).
-If it relates to some core logic then just put it at place where given functionality is used.
+If applicable (to given case) deprecation log should be reported, after service configuration is fully resolved, but before any command logic is run.
+This can be achieved by attaching to `initialize` hook ([example](https://github.com/serverless/serverless/blob/134db21ed27874ae64db1c8964523b5b5ae6c2bf/lib/plugins/aws/package/compile/events/cloudFront.js#L197-L222)).

 `serverless._logDeprecation` accepts two arguments:

 - `code` (e.g. `DEPRECATED_FEATURE_NAME`).
 Created to identify log programmatically, also used to construct link on documentation page
 - `message` Deprecation message to be displayed to the user

-2. The Document introduced deprecation at `docs/deprecations.md` (new deprecation should be listed as first, follow the format of other documented deprecations)
+2. Document introduced deprecation at `docs/deprecations.md` (new deprecation should be listed as **first** and follow the format of other documented deprecations)

 # Testing